Recovery from Linear Measurements with Complexity-Matching Universal Signal Estimation: Background and related work

 \subsection{Compressed sensing}

 Consider the noisy measurement setup via a linear operator (\ref{eq:def_y}).
-The input signal $x\in \real^N$ is generated by a stationary ergodic source $\source$, and must be estimated from $y$ and $\Phi$. {\em The distribution $f_X$ that generates $x$ is unknown.} The matrix $\Phi \in \real^{M \times N}$ has i.i.d.
+The input signal $x\in \real^N$ is generated by a stationary ergodic source $\source$, and must be estimated from $y$ and $\Phi$.
+Note that the stationary ergodicity assumption enables us to model the potential memory in the source. {\em The distribution $f_X$ that generates $x$ is unknown.} The matrix $\Phi \in \real^{M \times N}$ has i.i.d.
 Gaussian entries, $\Phi(m,n) \sim \mathcal{N}(0,\frac{1}{M})$.\footnote{In contrast to our analytical and numerical results, the algorithm presented in Section~\ref{sec:MCMC} is not dependent on a particular choice for the matrix $\Phi$.} These moments ensure that the columns of the matrix have unit norm on average.
 For concrete analysis, we assume that the noise $z\in\real^M$ is i.i.d.\ Gaussian, with mean zero and known\footnote{We assume that the noise variance is known or can be estimated~\cite{DMM2010ITW1,MTKB2014ITA}.} variance $\sigma_Z^2$ for simplicity.

 We focus on the setting where $M,N\rightarrow\infty$ and the aspect ratio is positive: